 By registering, you’ll receive:

-- LIVE, web access to the training session for your entire office staff plus the ability to participate in the Q&A Session.
+- LIVE, web access to the training session for your entire staff plus the ability to participate in the Q&A Session.

 - A video recording of this event and the slidedeck.